CLEAR, an Official TSA PreCheck® Enrollment Provider, Expands Enrollment and Renewal Options by Opening New Locations

 New enrollment locations offer convenient options for consumers to enroll or renew in TSA PreCheck

-WASHINGTON and NEW YORK, July 16, 2024 /PRNewswire/ -- CLEAR (NYSE: YOU), an authorized TSA PreCheck® enrollment provider, continues to expand locations to enroll and renew consumers in the Trusted Traveler program by opening seven new locations.
+WASHINGTON and NEW YORK, July 23, 2024 /PRNewswire/ -- CLEAR (NYSE: YOU), an authorized TSA PreCheck® enrollment provider, continues to expand locations to enroll and renew consumers in the Trusted Traveler program by opening six new locations.

-CLEAR now has 40 TSA PreCheck enrollment locations open across the U.S. The launch of the enrollment location at these seven airports represent the ongoing expansion of CLEAR's national TSA PreCheck enrollment footprint.
+CLEAR now has 46 TSA PreCheck enrollment locations open across the U.S. The launch of the enrollment location at these six airports represents the ongoing expansion of CLEAR's national TSA PreCheck enrollment footprint.
 Throughout 2024, CLEAR will continue delivering convenience to consumers by launching additional locations and extended hours of operation for enrollment and renewals.

 "TSA PreCheck with enrollment by CLEAR provides a fast and efficient airport experience," said CLEAR CEO Caryn Seidman-Becker.
 "This is a win-win for U.S. travelers who will have access to more enrollment locations, expanded hours and other benefits."